 That was, until a few years back, when suddenly stick-on bras were everywhere.
 In 2019 especially, you couldn’t open Instagram without seeing one of the lace-up versions being worn by an influencer or advertised in a pretty flat-lay.
 So what is the big deal with adhesive bras, and more importantly, what are the best ones for your bust size?

-First, what are sticky boobs?
+First, what is a sticky boob bra?

 Adhesive, ‘stick-on’ bras or ‘sticky boobs’ are usually made from silicone, at least on the inside – some have a fabric outer (maybe even lace!) to look more like regular lingerie.
-The silicone is coated with a special, body-safe adhesive where it’s going to touch the skin.
+The silicone bra is coated with a special, body-safe adhesive where it’s going to touch the skin.